seds-sg/nusseds-webpage/src/content/others/ctrlaltspace-2020-02-24.md

 brain, follow your own heart.
 If you are not given an opportunity to achieve your dreams, then create that opportunity for yourself.
 You might be wrong, you might fail, but if your heart wills it, you must at least try.

+So much for my love letter to Space.
+What’s YOUR story?
+Why do YOU love space?